+We propose to use multiple convergent analyses for reliability.
+To understand convergence between the two entropy-analysis and the c’-test, we will provide a 2x2 count table, indicating agreement in classification between both methods.
+Data quality in cases where disagreement occurred will be visually examined through scatterplots, and potential adjustments (e.g., exclusion of outliers) may be made.
+Then, we will recompute an overall reliability-proportion, defined as the percentage of participants for whom the c’-test or the entropy-analysis indicate significantly non-random responding.
+We would require that this metric satisfies the same criterion as the individual tests: that the proportion of ‘false responders’ does not exceed 70% of the sample.

 H1.2.Test-retest reliability.
 Next, we will examine test-retest reliability.
 This will be achieved through two methods.

 For core symptoms, we will compute the correlation between the number of wins assigned to this symptom in the first wave and the second wave.
+Pearson’s correlation will be used, unless visual examination of scatterplots suggests violation of assumptions.
+In this case, Spearman’s correlation will be employed.
 Standard correlation methods are normally not suitable for forced-choice data due to a sum constraint (the number of ‘wins’ cannot exceed the number of trials).
 However, in this case, only a subset of items (the core-items) is used and the model is agnostic to the number of wins assigned to non-core items.
 Hence, the total sum of wins distributed to the core items is no longer known and correlations can be used (Van Leeuwen & Mandabach, 2002).
+We will examine the average correlation across all items.
+We will judge a correlation point-estimate of at least 0.7 or greater as acceptable To account for uncertainty in the point estimate, we will furthermore test the null hypothesis that the test-retest reliability is significantly larger than 0.6 using confidence intervals.

 To enable inference on the entire dataset, Aitchison’s distance (see van Eijnatten et al., 2015) will be computed between the preference-pattern from wave 1 and wave 2, individually for each participant.
 Aitchison’s distance quantifies the similarity between two sets of compositional data (i.e., data satisfying a sum-constraint), where 0 corresponds to identity.
 Thus, we aim to test the null-hypothesis that Aitchison’s distance between wave 1 and wave 2 is smaller (i.e., closer to identity) than would be expected at random.
 Consequently, a permutation distribution will be constructed by randomly permuting the wins assigned to wave 2 for 1000 iterations for each participant.
 The null-hypothesis will be rejected if, for that participant, Aitchison’s distance is smaller than the lower 5% quantile of the permuted distribution.
 This corresponds to a one-sided hypothesis test.
 Again, the analysis will be run individually for each participant, and we will assume that significant results for more than 70% of participants indicate acceptable reliability.
 A demonstration of this method is provided in demonstration.qmd

+Here, we use complementary analyses with complementary weaknesses.
+For this reason, we will interpret sub-analyses separately, and carefully investigate reasons for any discrepancies - keeping the strengths and weaknesses of the methods in mind.